Would You Like to Trade Time Famine for Time Affluence?

 In addition, an optimized daily routine can help you take advantage of your natural energy peaks.
 This maximizes your efficiency.
 Similarly, a thoughtful schedule will have space in it to do all the things you need to do to maintain your life and work.
 Plus, there will be enough time to do the things that jazz you up!

 3. Learn to Unplug

 When creating an ideal schedule, we need to remember to save room for free time.
 This the white-space-time we mentioned above when our brain can rest and our ideas can form.
-This means turning off the computers and cell phone screens, and saying no to things that are not on your list.
+This means turning off the computers and cell phone screens, (yep, this meanscutting back on social media), and saying no to things that are not on your list.